Jorge Juan y Santacilia: Death and posterity

 Jorge Juan died in Madrid in 1773 at the age of 60.
 His reported symptoms, including muscle stiffness and seizures, may have resulted from a cerebral amebic infection.
 He was buried in the church of San Martín.
 His last work, a treatise on the state of the study of astronomy in Europe, was published posthumously in Madrid one year later.
 In 1860, Juan's remains were re-interred in the Pantheon of Illustrious Sailors in Cádiz.

-Among other posthumous honours, a mayor street in the Salamanca district of Madrid and a Churruca-class destroyer of the Spanish Navy were named after him.
-In the last series of peseta banknotes (the Spanish currency before the adoption of the euro in 2002), the highest denomination bill (10,000 pesetas) carried Juan's portrait on the reverse side.
+Among other posthumous honours, a major street in the Salamanca district of Madrid and three ships of the Spanish Navy have been named after him.
+In the last series of peseta banknotes (the Spanish currency before the adoption of the euro in 2002), the highest-denomination bill (10,000 pesetas) carried Juan's portrait on the reverse side.